Big-Bytez/cse110-fa21-group19/admin/team.md

 Hello, I'm Nico!
 I am a 3rd year CS major.
 In my free time I like to watch sports such as NBA, NFL, Premier League and I also like playing basketball and ping pong.
 Checkout [GitHub](https://github.com/nvanny) here

 **Elizaveta Pertseva**

 Hi!
 My name is Elizaveta but I got by Liza! ( much shorter!)
 I am a 3rd year Math-CS major at UCSD.
-I spend a lot of my free time sailing, reading and missing my dog.
+I spend a lot of my free time sailing, reading and missing my dog!
 Check out my [GitHub](https://github.com/limpa105) for more!